-Application does not need to be made in county of residence or where ceremony is to be performed.
+Application does not need to be made in the county of residence or where the ceremony is to be performed.

-Duplicates/Certifications can only be issued from county of application.
+Duplicates/Certifications can only be issued from the county of application.

 Contact the county where you plan to apply.
-(Hours, fees, differ from county to county)
+(Hours and fees differ from county to county)

 All applicants must be 18 years of age to obtain a marriage license without custodial parent's or legal guardian's consent.

 Applicants between 16-18 years of age MUST HAVE A CUSTODIAL PARENT OR LEGAL GUARDIAN present to consent to the marriage application

 Applicants under 16 years of age must have BOTH written Court approval AND meet the custodial parent requirements.

 Consenting parent must have proper identification and proof of physical custody of the minor.

 Pennsylvania does not require premarital blood testing or physical examinations.

 Application must be made within 60 days of the wedding date.